AnoirsGit/WEB-documentation-from-Anoir/2_general_os_knowledge/3_memory_managent_in_V8_engine/README.md

 When a program tries to allocate more memory on the Heap that that is freely available(depending on the V8 flags set) we encounter **out of memory errors**.
 An incorrectlly managed heap could also a memory leak.

 V8 manages the heap memory be garbage collection.
-In simple terms, it frees the memory used by orphan objects, i.e, objects that are no longer referenced from the Stack directly of inderectly (via a refernce in another object) to make space for new object creation.
+In simple terms, it frees the memory used by orphan objects, i.e, objects that are no longer referenced from the Stack directly or inderectly (via a refernce in another object) to make space for new object creation.

 > **Orinoco** is the codename of the V8 GC project to make use of parallel, incremental and concurrent techniques for garbage collection, to free the main thread.